Technion-Cornell Dual Master’s Degrees in Connective Media

 Digital devices and platforms have transformed the way we interact with the world, becoming an important and increasingly necessary part of how we work, learn, shop, communicate—even drive.
 Yet the utility of connective media has yet to be fully realized, and the ways we interact with them are undergoing constant innovation.

-The Technion-Cornell Dual Master’s Degrees in Connective Media, offered through the Jacobs Techion-Cornell Institute at Cornell Tech, will prepare you to thrive in this dynamic intersection of the human and the technical.
+The Technion-Cornell Dual Master’s Degrees in Connective Media, offered through the Jacobs Technion-Cornell Institute at Cornell Tech, will prepare you to thrive in this dynamic intersection of the human and the technical.

 Learn Where the Digital and the Human Interact